 Sheldon has a soft-spoken but commanding presence.
 As a professor surprises Epps with a birthday cake, he asks students to gather around to share in the celebration.
 If there is one thing a college student loves, it’s breaking out into song, even if it is “Happy Birthday.”

 While Sheldon is no longer a student, he brings a mastery to share with the next generation.

-My Own Directions: A Black Man’s Journey in the American Theatre is Sheldon Epp’s personal deep dive into trails blazed.
-His memoir reflects on a time when being black in theatre meant you may be the “one and only.”
-Though race plays a part in any American dialogue, Epps focuses on creating his own standards rather being judged by others’.
-He challenges younger artists to think about setting higher standards for the next generation though reading the journey of his own.
+My Own Directions: A Black Man’s Journey in the American Theatre is Sheldon Epps’ personal deep dive into trails blazed.
+His memoir reflects on a time when being black in theater meant you might be the “one and only.”
+Though race plays a part in any American dialogue, Epps focuses on creating his own standards rather than being judged by others’.
+He challenges younger artists to think about setting higher standards for the next generation through reading the journey of his own.

-The press release that heralded Epps quick stop at CMU read like a tour of theatres and performances.
+The press release that heralded Epps’ quick stop at CMU read like a tour of theaters and performances.
 One would be happy to see only a handful in a lifetime.
-However, Sheldon Epps is far from retired now serving as the Senior Artistic Advisor at Ford’s Theatre in Washington, DC.
-There, he continues to pen the character of the lifetime – himself.
+However, Sheldon Epps is far from retired, now serving as the Senior Artistic Advisor at Ford’s Theatre in Washington, D.C.
+There, he continues to pen the character of a lifetime – himself.